Home ยป Drinks and Smoothies ยป Wholesome Banana Almond Milk Smoothie

 This post may contain affiliate links.
 Please read our disclosure policy.

-Inspired by a sweet little coffee shop on the Puerto Rican coast, this wholesome banana almond milk smoothie with flax, vanilla, and a hint of cinnamon tastes like a milkshake yet is healthy and filling enough for a meal.
+Inspired by a sweet little coffee shop on the Puerto Rican coast, this wholesome banana almond milk smoothie with flax, vanilla, and a hint of cinnamon tastes like a milkshake yet is immensely more healthy and satisfying.
+Frozen bananas are the key!

 Wholesome banana almond milk smoothie with flax seeds, vanilla, and cinnamon.
 Like a healthy milkshake!

-One specific stand-out, though, was this tiny little coffee shop in town, Banana Dang.
-We went running almost every morning we were there, it was HOT, and if you go inland just a tiny bit Rincon is actually quite hilly, so we were SUPER sweaty and spent by the end of each workout.
-I think it was the second day of our vacation that we happened to pop into Banana Dang for a post-run smoothie, and we literally went back every single day after that.
-It was that good.
-If memory serves, we might have even gone twice on the last day, before driving back to San Juan.
+One specific stand-out was a tiny little coffee shop in town, Banana Dang.
+We went running almost every morning, it was hot and humid, and if you go inland just a tiny bit Rincon is actually quite hilly, so we were super sweaty and spent by the end of each workout.
+I think it was the second day of our trip that we happened to pop into Banana Dang for a post-run smoothie, and we literally went back every single day after that.
+If memory serves, we even went twice on the last day, before driving back to San Juan.

 Wholesome banana almond milk smoothie with flax seeds, vanilla, and cinnamon.
 Like a healthy milkshake!